AitonGoldman/replay_rules/PINBURGH_RULES.md

 each division wins the top qualifier prize.

-Ties for any seeded position, including the qualifying and bye cutoffs and the top qualifier, will be broken by the tied players’ cumulative win-loss records after Session 9, then cumulative win-loss records after Session 8, and previous sessions’ cumulative records as needed.
+Ties for any position, qualifying or not, will be broken by the tied players’ cumulative win-loss records after Session 9, then cumulative win-loss records after Session 8, and previous sessions’ cumulative records as needed.
 In the unlikely event that players had the same win-loss record through all ten sessions, final position will be determined by the original seeding of the tournament.
 No tiebreaking games will be held at the end of Session 10.

 ## V. DAY 3: FINAL ROUNDS